Rex Orange County discography

-The discography of the English musician Rex Orange County consists of five studio albums, twenty singles (including two as a featured artist) and four music videos.
+The discography of the English musician Rex Orange County consists of five studio albums, one live album, twenty-four singles (including two as a featured artist) and eleven music videos.

 Rex Orange County released his debut studio album, Bcos U Will Never B Free, free of charge on Bandcamp and Soundcloud in 2015.
 The album was later officially released to streaming services in 2016.
 The album was supported by its lead single, "Corduroy Dreams", which received a Silver certification from the British Phonographic Industry, and its second single, "Japan".
 Between 2016 and 2017, Rex Orange County released the singles "Uno", and the RIAA-platinum certified singles, "Sunflower" and "Best Friend".
 His second studio album, Apricot Princess, was released in 2017, and was supported by the singles "Untitled" and "Never Enough".
 Rex Orange County then collaborated with the American rapper Tyler, the Creator, featuring on the songs "Foreword" and "Boredom" from Tyler's fourth studio album, Flower Boy (2017).

 Following the release of Apricot Princess, Rex Orange County released the single "Loving is Easy", featuring Benny Sings, in 2017.
 He then released the single "New House" in 2019.
 The same year, he released his third studio album, and his first through a record label, Pony, on 25 October 2019, supported by the singles "10/10", the RIAA Platinum certified single "Pluto Projector", and "Face to Face".
 It debuted at number 3 on the US Billboard 200, becoming his most successful album in the country.
+On 30th September 2020, Rex Orange County released "Live at Radio City Music Hall", a live album.
 His fourth studio album, Who Cares?, was released in 2022, and was supported by three singles, "Keep It Up", "Amazing", and a collaboration with Tyler, the Creator, "Open a Window".
 It was his first number one album in the United Kingdom, and reached number five on the US Billboard 200.

+His fifth studio album, The Alexander Technique, was released on 6th September 2024, and was supported by four singles.
+"Alexander" and "Guitar Song" which were released together to promote the album as it was announced.
+Following that, "The Table" was released on 6th August 2024.
+Just two days before the release of the album, another single, "2008", was released.
+On 8th October 2024, Rex Orange County featured on a remix of Ravyn Lenae's "Love Me Not".
+On 22nd December 2024, Rex Orange County released "Drama", a leftover from The Alexander Technique.
+On Valentines Day 2025, Rex Orange County released two songs with Daniel Caesar.
+On 9th September 2025, "Take A Drive" was released, being co-produced by Pharrell Williams.
+On 19th August 2026, Rex Orange County released "Indecision", featuring Daniel Caesar.